-The importance of customer satisfaction in the restaurant industry does not discriminate.
-It can make or break the success of any restaurant, regardless of its size, location, demographics, or even the quality of the cuisine.
+Learn why customer satisfaction is vital for the success of any restaurant, regardless of its size, location, demographics, or food quality.

 It’s important not to inconvenience guests at a restaurant’s convenience.